-Prerequisite: 2.25 GPA; complete internship paperwork through Career Development and the Registrar's Office.
+Prerequisite: 2.25 GPA; complete internship Agreement through Career Services/Handshake.

 Supervised field experience in a church related institution for the pre-ministerial student.
 May not be counted in fulfilling requirements for a major in Philosophy and Religion.

 Risk Management